C3GECA/GECA-CPStars/README.md

 - **Search and Filter**: Enable users to search and filter the leaderboard based on different criteria.
 - **Responsive Design**: Ensure that the platform is accessible on various devices, including desktops, tablets, and mobiles.
 - **Real-Time Updates**: Keep the leaderboard updated with the latest data from competitive programming platforms.

+## Expected Tech Stack
+> May change according to requirement
+1. Nextjs (Typescript preffered but porting can be done later)
+2. Tailwind with Shadcn Components
+3. Backend: Nextjs preffered but other can be used for now
+4. API: [clist.by](https://clist.by/) api for fetching profiles all at once (as some platforms do not provide api access)
+5. Framer-motion(Optional) - for animations

 ## Roadmap